 Our funny and sharp witted Half Egyptian, Half Irish presenter has been a truly exciting talent in TV and Radio for nearly ten years.

-Baz is currently filming a new series for Sky 1 called 50 Ways to Test Your Mammy.
+Baz`s extremely successful new show called "50 Ways to Kill Your Mammy", is currently being aired on Sky 1.
 The six part series will see Baz and his mammy Nancy take on a variety of adventures from skydiving to alligator wrangling in Africa, Asia and the USA.

 He burst onto the scene presenting on the wildly energetic and hugely successful hit comedy/travel series How Low Can You Go? on RTÉ Two which ran for five seasons.
 He then wrote and starred in the spin of series How Low Reality before appearing as a celebrity coach on the hit series Celebrity Bainesteoir, displaying a softer more serious side of his character people had seldom seen.